Psychiatry is the branch of medicine focused on the diagnosis, treatment and prevention of mental, emotional and behavioral disorders.

 Where Do Psychiatrists Work?

-Psychiatrists work in a variety of settings, including private practices, clinics, general and psychiatric hospitals, university medical centers, community agencies, courts and prisons, nursing homes, industry, government, military settings, rehabilitation programs, emergency rooms, hospice programs, and many other places.
+Psychiatrists work in a variety of settings, including private practices, clinics, general and psychiatric hospitals, academic health centers, community agencies, courts and prisons, nursing homes, industry, government, military settings, rehabilitation programs, emergency rooms, hospice programs, and many other places.
 About half of the psychiatrists in the U.S. maintain private practices and many psychiatrists work in multiple settings.
 There are about 45,000 psychiatrists in the U.S.

 What Is the Difference Between a Psychiatrist and Psychologist?